ISISComputingGroup/ibex_developers_manual/doc/overview/First-Time-Build.md

 ### Install WiX toolset (We use version 3 and not the latest one - only install if required)
 Download and install latest stable version from https://wixtoolset.org/docs/wix3/

+### Add your SSH key to the `keys` repository

+Adding an SSH key to the [keys repository](https://github.com/isiscomputinggroup/keys) can be used to give passwordless access to instrument machines.
+Follow the instructions [here](/tools/SSH-keys).